berndoJ/revenge-of-lllattice-writeup/README.md

 for each addition the carry-out of one bit has to be connected to the carry-in of the next significant bit, a kind of carry-chain is created.
-This chain not only hints to the order of the bits that are part of the addition, it also provides a way of extracting the endianness of the bytes recieved by the UART.
+This chain not only hints to the order of the bits that are part of the addition, it also provides a way of extracting the endianness of the bytes received by the UART.

 By now simply expanding the carry-MUX, we can "ride the carry-chain" along and extract all FFs that correspond to stage-1.
 In addition to that we used this